szaumoor/ZSTweaks/ZSTweaks/README.md

 <summary><b>Class/Kit-related Tweaks</b></summary>

-**Component 2100:** Make Sun Soul Ray from Sun Soul Monks damage improve slightly and do more damage to undead
+**Component 2100:** Make Sun Soul Ray and Sun Soulbeam Sun Soul Monks scale further and/or do more damage to undead

-The maximum damage normally grows up to 6d8 at level 12, adding 6 damage to undead, which is a very small bonus that doesn't scale.
+- Sun Soul Ray: The maximum damage normally grows up to 6d8 at level 12, adding 6 damage to undead, which is a very small bonus that doesn't scale.
 Now this bonus against undead increases by 2 points every time the power is upgraded.

-**Component 2110:** Make Sun Soulbeam do more damage to undead: 12d6 instead of just 3 more damage than baseline.

-The difference in damage between non-undead and undead in vanilla is 9d6 vs. 9d6+3.
+- Sun Soulbeam: The difference in damage between non-undead and undead in vanilla is 9d6 vs. 9d6+3.
 It's really not a meaningful difference.
 Therefore, the damage to undead will now be 12d6+3, i.e., up to 75 damage instead of 57, which I think is okay for a once-per-day ability anyway.

+Both tweaks can be enabled or disabled in the configuration file.

-**Component 360:** Make Ethereal Retribution do more damage per round: 6d6 per round instead of 3d8
+**Component 360:** Make Shaman's unique spells more powerful

-Three rounds of 3d8 for a Quest/level 10 spell is hilariously bad, despite the possibility of sapping some Strength with a save vs. Spell that doesn't even have a penalty.
+- Ethereal Retribution: Three rounds of 3d8 for a Quest/level 10 spell is hilariously bad, despite the possibility of sapping some Strength with a save vs. Spell that doesn't even have a penalty.
 Now it does 6d6 magic damage per round at least, and the Strength-sapping effect has a -2 penalty now.

-**Component 2111:** Make Shaman's Writhing Fog slightly more powerful

-This improves this spell by making it cause 1d3+1 cold damage, whose dice size improves by 1 every level after level 3, until it becomes 1d10+1.
+- Writhing Fog: This improves this spell by making it cause 1d3+1 cold damage, whose dice size improves by 1 every level after level 3, until it becomes 1d10+1.
 The Slow effect, additionally, triggers with a 50% chance, not a 20% chance.

-**Component 2112:** Make Shaman's Spirit Fire slightly more powerful

-This makes the damage of this spell scale better: it deals 1d4+1/level, up to 12d4+12 magic damage (24-60 damage).
+- Spirit Fire: This makes the damage of this spell scale better: it deals 1d4+1/level, up to 12d4+12 magic damage (24-60 damage).
 Additionally, the 33% Doom effect no longer requires a saving throw, it's based on probability only.

-**Component 2113:** Make Shaman's Spiritual Clarity induce more clarity (removes berserk and intoxication too)

-Self-explanatory.
+- Spiritual Clarity: Self-explanatory.
 Additionally, it improves the speed of the spell from 9 to 6.

+All these tweaks can be enabled or disabled in the configuration file.

 **Component 2120:** Make War Cry inflict fear with a -2 Saving Throw penalty and rally the allies